 - Chest pain

 - Weight loss

 - Adult smokers who are looking to quit smoking can call 1-800-QUIT-NOW or visit www.quitwithusla.org for information on FDA-approved counseling and medications.

-- 13 cases of pulmonary illness were reported to health officials between August and September of 2019.
-Those cases were reported from throughout the state with the ages ranging from 17-33.
+- 29 cases of EVALI were reported to Louisiana health officials between August and November of 2019.
+Those cases were reported from throughout the state with the ages ranging from 17-71.

 - There have been no deaths in Louisiana associated with this illness.

-- Click here for Outbreak of Lung Disease Associated with E-Cigarette Use, or Vaping Information from the CDC Site
+- Click here for Outbreak of Lung Injury Associated with E-Cigarette, or Vaping, Products information from the CDC site.

 - CDC Press Statement